-We want to inspire a love of English within every student by introducing them to an exciting and challenging range of writers, texts, cultures and views.
-English is a vital subject for academic success but also as a means to navigate the world.
-We provide students with the skills to absorb fundamental information, comprehend dynamic stories, be able to read between the lines to understand the views and messages of others, as well as hone their own critical and creative voice in response.
-At Ruislip High School, we give students access to worlds outside of their own and instil a love of language and literature that will last a lifetime.
+At Ruislip High School we want to inspire a love of English within every student by introducing them to an exciting and challenging range of writers, texts, cultures and views.
+The study of English is not only vital for academic success but also to develop the literacy skills required to navigate the world outside of school.
+We teach students the skills to absorb fundamental information, comprehend dynamic stories and to be able to read between the lines in order to understand the views and messages of others.
+We also encourage our students to express themselves and develop their creativity through their writing.
+At Ruislip High School, we give students access to worlds outside of their own that will instil a love of language and literature that will last a lifetime.

-Assessments will be completed in students’ assessment ‘blue’ books.
-Students will have assessment sheets to assist with their assessments and all planning for assessments will also be completed in these books.
-Directed Improvement and Reflection Time (DIRT) lessons will also be completed in these books where students will have a chance to respond to feedback and improve their work.
+The English Department uses assessment to identify strengths and weaknesses in student work to help improve and consolidate learning.
+Assessments are completed in students’ assessment ‘blue’ books where teachers give written feedback on their work.
+Students have assessment sheets to assist with each of their assessments and all planning for assessments are completed in these books.
+Directed Improvement and Reflection Time (DIRT) lessons are also completed in these books where students are given the chance to respond to feedback and improve their work.

-Assessments will follow the schemes of learning and will be embedded within the schemes.
-Assessment will follow the following format:
+Assessments follow the schemes of learning and are embedded within the schemes.
+Assessment follows this format:

-- Formative feedback: students will be assessed midway through a scheme of learning.
-As a minimum, teachers will work through the assessments and students will correct their own work using whole-class feedback, peer feedback and self feedback.
+- Students are assessed midway through a scheme of learning where teachers give feedback on areas of strength in student work and students correct their own work using this feedback given.

-- End of unit assessment: at the end of a scheme of learning, teachers will formally assess students on learning that has taken place during a scheme.
-This will be formally marked.
+- End of unit assessment: at the end of a scheme of learning, teachers formally assess students on learning that has taken place during a scheme.
+This is formally marked.

-Homework is typically set using Educake which provides instant feedback to students and includes vocabulary and spellings of key words, and reading short fiction or non-fiction extracts to extend reading experience for English Language and/or memorisation of quotes or key knowledge for English Literature.
+Homework is typically set using online quizzes which provide instant feedback to students and includes vocabulary and spellings of key words.
+There are also short fiction and non-fiction extracts to extend reading experience for English Language and/or memorisation of quotes or key knowledge for English Literature.